bakman2/freenas-stuff/README.md

-# FreeNAS - OpenVPN autologin on jailhost
+# FreeNAS - OpenVPN autologin outside the jail

 I needed to setup a vpn tunnel at boot which mounts remote filesystems.
-Unfortunately, in Freenas, you cannot automatically login a openvpn connection (no auth possible) on the jailhost and you cannot install (ports-)software.
-A workaround is to install "expect" in a jail and copy the required files to the jail host.
+Unfortunately, in Freenas, you cannot automatically login a openvpn connection (no auth possible) on the host (outside jails) and you cannot install (ports-)software.
+A workaround is to install "expect" in a jail and copy the required files to the host.
 When done, the login can be automated with a script (expect/sh).

-make (or in) a jail
+make (or in) a jail:

      ssh to the jail
      pkg install expect